robinwettstaedt/bachelor-project/README.md

 The code contained in this repository is part of the Bachelors Thesis 'Eventual Consistency zwischen (in) Microservices' by Robin Wettstädt, which was overseen by Prof. Dr.-Ing.
 Piotr Wojciech Dabrowski and M.Sc.
 André Mai.

-The goal was to simulate system concepts that were developed in the thesis and test their validity on a smaller scale.
+The goal was to simulate system concepts that were developed in the thesis and test their validity on a small scale.

 <br>